Brain injury - dischargeHead injury - discharge; Head trauma - discharge; Contusion - discharge; Shaken baby syndrome - discharge

 - Keep distractions and noise down.
 Move to a quieter room.

-- Use simple words and sentences, speaking slowly.
+- Use simple words and sentences, speak slowly.
 Keep your voice lower.
 Repeat if needed.
 Use familiar names and places.
 Tell them when you are going to change the subject.

 - If possible, make eye contact before touching or speaking to them.